nickichann01/Simple-Expense-Tracker/README.md

 ## Status
  - Ongoing
- - To be released not later than end of September.
+ - To be released not later than end of November.